Bevia/CppChallenges/Sorting/SelectionSort/README.md

         Calls the selectionSort function to sort the array.
         Prints the sorted array.

+### Characteristics

+    Simple and easy to implement.
+    Works by repeatedly finding the minimum element and placing it at the beginning.
+    Time Complexity: O(n2)O(n2).

 This implementation is simple and utilizes modern C++ features like the std::vector container and std::swap function.

 ### to make it run: